Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

 **Caching Search Results:**
 * Transition back to search page happens instantly => Caching all search results in the background for the best performance

-**Product Catalogue:**
+**Product Catalogue as a Seeding Script:**
-* Filled with an ImageID and descriptions
+* Filled with an ImageID and descriptions out of an EXEL sheet into an Array of Objects (Seeding Script)
-* Can be easily updated and extended
+* Advantage: It can be easily updated and extended in the EXEL sheet and re-imported into the database again.
+Or you do it directly in the database with the Drizzle Kit Studio then.

 **Database:**
-* Product catalogue with content can be optimally managed using PostgreSQL
+* Product catalogue with content can be optimally managed using PostgreSQL (Data can be directly deleted there or adjusted without having to change the code or using SQL queries like push where from to thingy)
 * Easy access to data, quick queries and simple administration in a safe environment
 ---
 Building Process: 🔧
 ---

-**1) Homepage - Time to create a basic page without too many details and design elements with following tools:**
+**1) Homepage - Up first it's time to create a basic page without too many details and design elements with following tools:**

   1.1) **React.js** is the ideal choice for building a usable user interface as efficiently as possible using components.
 I had already used other Javascript libraries such as Angular and Vue.js in the past, but I had the most experience with React.
 Angular was covered in school lessons and used for our PARTUM MEDIA project.
 That's why I wanted to use something similar.